jimmyhang6/Plaid-Lab/README.md

  * It will tell the Terminal to look in the '**codelabs**' folder you’ve just unzipped on your desktop

 5. Run this command in the Terminal: `/Applications/Atom.app/Contents/Resources/app/atom.sh index.js views/index.ejs`
- * If it asks anything about Xcode, click on “Not now”
- * Tells Atom to open the two files we’ll be editing.
-You can switch between them at the top.
+ * This command tells Atom to open the two files we’ll be editing.
+You can switch between them at the top in Atom.
- * Feel free to close (x out of) other windows, like the Atom welcome screen
+ * If a screen prompt appears asking about Xcode, click on '**Not now**'

 6. Run this command in the Terminal: `./run_me.sh`
  * If asked if you want to accept network connections, click “Allow”
  * It starts the app we’re going to be using on your computer